For security reasons, it’s strongly recommended that you do not create a WordPress site with the user name “admin”.

 You admin area is now updated with a new user name and nickname …

 Congratulations!
-Now you know how to change the WordPress admin user name on your website.
+Now you know how to change your WordPress admin username on your website or blog.